Michelle Dodd, CEO and Head Coach at Flower Power Sports, Inc. brings over 25 years of experience in bodywork and fitness to her role as Head Coach.

 In addition to being a USAT Certified Triathlon Coach and Race Director, Michelle’s background includes serving the women’s athletic community as a yoga teacher and a massage therapist.
 Her previous experience studying and teaching Iyengar yoga adds a unique sense of calm to her approach to triathlon coaching.
 Michelle believes that one of the key elements to racing well in any sport is to find a centered place of ease and relaxation while we push our bodies to new levels of performance.

-As an avid triathlete herself for the past 25 years, Michelle has a passion for the sport that is contagious, and she continues to participate in races ranging in distance from Sprint to full Ironman.
+As an avid triathlete herself for the past 26 years, Michelle has a passion for the sport that is contagious, and she continues to participate in races ranging in distance from Sprint to full Ironman.
 Her longevity and experience in the sport qualify her with a unique body of knowledge as well as a true understanding of the needs and challenges that the women she coaches face.
+She understands from experience how an athlete’s training needs and abilities vary with age, experience level, and time available to train, and all of these critical factors are an integral part of her coaching.

 Michelle’s passion and motivation comes from a dedication to helping other women accomplish their athletic goals and to push themselves to new levels of fitness by providing thoughtful, well-rounded coaching in an environment that is non-intimidating, enjoyable, and supportive.